Operation Wooden Leg: Operation

-The strike was carried out by ten F-15 Eagles, six from 106 "Edge of Spear" Squadron and four from 133 "Knights of the Twin Tail" Squadron.
+The strike was carried out by ten two-seat F-15B/D Eagle Baz, six from 106 "Edge of Spear" Squadron and four from 133 "Knights of the Twin Tail" Squadron.
 Eight of the jets would attack the target with two remaining as backup.
 The attack was led by Lieutenant Colonel Avner Naveh.
-At 07:00 on October 1, the aircraft took off from Tel Nof Airbase.
-Two Boeing 707 tankers accompanied the fighters to refuel them mid-flight over the Mediterranean Sea en route to the target and again while returning from the mission while another Boeing served as an airborne command, control, and communications center.
-Two E-2 Hawkeye spy planes were deployed to jam Tunisian, Libyan, and Algerian radars.
+At 07:00 on 1 October, the aircraft took off from Tel Nof Airbase.
+Two Boeing 707 tankers accompanied the fighters to refuel them mid-flight over the Mediterranean en route to the target and again while returning from the mission while another Boeing served as an airborne command, control, and communications center.
+Two E-2C Hawkeye early warning planes were deployed to jam Tunisian, Libyan, and Algerian radars.
 The Israeli Navy stationed a helicopter-carrying vessel near Malta to recover downed pilots, but this was never needed.

 The route was designed to avoid detection by Egyptian and Libyan radars and United States Navy vessels patrolling the Mediterranean.
 Israeli Air Force commander Amos Lapidot saw little chance of resistance from the Tunisian Air Force or Tunisian air defenses, but believed that on such a long flight, technical problems could arise.
+After the first refueling halfway to the target and because no problems had occurred up to that point, the two F-15s in reserve returned to Israel.

-The F-15s flew low over the shore, and fired GBU-15 precision-guided munitions on the PLO headquarters, a cluster of sand-colored buildings along the seaside.
+Shortly before the arrival there was another refueling and then the remaining eight F-15 fighter bombers flew in two groups low over the shore and each dropped one GBU-15 precision-guided munition on the PLO headquarters, a cluster of sand-colored buildings along the seaside.
+Each bomb was then guided to the target using a TV guidance head by the Weapon systems officer (WSO) sitting in the back.
 The planes attacked the southern location first, so that the northern wind would not pull smoke over the northern targets.
 The attack lasted for six minutes, after which the strike force returned to Israel.

-The PLO headquarters were completely destroyed, although Yasser Arafat, the head of the organization, was not there at the time and escaped unharmed.
+The PLO headquarters were completely destroyed, although Yasser Arafat, the head of the organization, was not there at the time.
 Israel claimed that some 60 PLO members were killed, including several leaders of Force 17, and several of Arafat's bodyguards.
 In addition, the operation resulted in casualties among civilian bystanders.
 According to other sources, 56 Palestinians and 15 Tunisians were killed and about 100 wounded.
 Hospital sources put the final count at 47 dead and 65 wounded.
-Amnon Kapeliouk, who was a close friend of Yasser Arafat and a founder of the Israeli advocacy group B’tselem, was the only Israeli reporter allowed to report from the scene.
+Amnon Kapeliouk, who was a close friend of Yasser Arafat and a founder of the Israeli advocacy group B'tselem, was the only Israeli reporter allowed to report from the scene.

 Because the attack was conducted so far from Israel, Tunisian President Habib Bourguiba said in a 1990 article that he believed that attack plan must have been known of by the United States, if not actually involving American collaboration.